-Must include recipe, typed or legibly printed.
-Must be made from scratch, no mixes.
-Display should be on a disposable plate or pan.

-Judging will be based on appearance, texture and flavor.

-- A. Apple Pie (from scratch) - B. Quick Breads (from scratch)
+- Must include recipe, typed or legibly printed. - Must be made from scratch, no mixes. - Display should be on a disposable plate or pan. - Judging will be based on appearance, texture and flavor. - A. Cherry Pie (from scratch) - B. Angel Food Cake or Sponge Cake (from scratch) - C. Quick Breads (from scratch) - D. Peanut Butter Cookies (from scratch)